SilverLinings89/Waveguide/Progress.md

 # Wednesday, 15th of september

 Initial Sweeping implementation done.
 Currently, there is some indexing problem in S_inv's call to set_child_rhs which I will figure out next.
 The entire sweep application is implemented as a collective operation.

+# Monday, 27th of september

+Some updates in this file were lost.
+But the implementation is looking stable so far.
+The only issue is currently the amplitude in the solution.
+I will implement some more output about the vectors (norm by process etc.).
+After replaceing the vector get and set operations, this part appeared to work and now, the amplitude is correct.

+# Tuesday, 28th of september

+The problem is solved now.
+The remaining issue is, that the boundary methods are not the same on all levels.
+The angeling for edge PML cells can cause 2 errors:
+1. They have different values than a straigt edge dof on the higher level would have.
+2. They are sorted differently than the straight ones.
+For these two reasons I cannot just copy the values between levels.
+I would copy wrong values and put them into wrong locations.

+As a result, I have to rethink how I deal with this case.
+This solution has to be evaluated for both PML and HSIE.
+My first instinct is to simply leave all edges on PML domains straight and all non-interface dofs locally owned in the boundary method.
+This is a suboptimal solution because there are no boundary conditions on the sideway interfaces of the pml domain which makes the problem underdetermined.
+I will try this solution for both HSIE and PML and see how the solutions turn out.
+If they are insuficient in convergence rate or non-physical solutions I can change that.

+For PML I could consider to keep PML-edges the same on all levels but angled on the highest level.
+This would mean that a solution on the highest level would be physically viable, because on that level the boundary methods are appropriate and the system is not underdetermined.
+Also, in that case, the right-hand side terms might fix the issue of missing boundary conditions because the off-diagonal products essentially imply a boundary condition on those sides.

+To implement this solution I introduce the value is_isolated on BoundaryCondition type objects.
+If this is set to true, the edges are straight and the dofs are all locally owned (except the ones facing the interior).
+It will not couple to any other boundaries.
+This is the case if this surface is a NeighborSurface on higher sweeping levels.